temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

 tar -xzf temporal_1.24.2_linux_amd64.tar.gz
 ```

 The extracted binary will be called `temporal-server`.
-Move it to a directory on your path like `/usr/bin` and make it executable:
+Move it to the `/usr/bin/` directory on your path and make it executable:

 ```bash
 sudo mv temporal-server /usr/bin/temporal-server